sandeepkumaar/learn-reactjs/README.md

 controlled by the Parent component

 ## Composition

+Component composition is similar to Object composition.
+A factory function which takes arguments and compose them to return a new composed object

+Component composition also follow the same, factory =>  Box component =>

 Composing *independent* functions together to form a Complex function.
 Function as building blocks